 As a first-time buyer, pay close attention to contingencies, such as home inspection and financing clauses.
 These protect you if issues arise.
 Also, understand the deposit requirements and any penalties for backing out.
 Don't hesitate to ask your real estate lawyer to clarify anything you're unsure about – that's what they're there for.

 In Canada, there's generally no set timeframe, but it's wise to take at least a few days to review.
 Don't feel pressured to sign immediately.
-A thorough review with your real estate lawyer can save you from future problems and ensure you're making an informed decision.
+A thorough review with your real estate lawyer can save you from future problems so you are making an informed decision.

 Sign up with your email to receive our newsletter and stay informed about the latest legal developments and special offers.